Signatures of dephasing by mirror-symmetry breaking in weak-antilocalization magnetoresistance across the topological transition in Pb$_{1-x}$Sn$_{x}$Se: Fitting experimental data with simplified and full HLN expression

 According to the theory developed here, the low-field MR is assigned to the Berry phase quantization brought about by the mirror and time reversal symmetries rather than by a non-trivial character of the topological phase.
-Within this scenario and by noting that the phase coherence length $l_{\phi}$ is larger than the film thickness $d = 50$\,nm, the MR has been described by the HLN theory in the limit $l_{\phi} \gg l{\text{so}}$, where $l{\text{so}}$ is the mean free path for spin-orbit scattering \citeS{Hikami1980_S},
+Within this scenario and by noting that the phase coherence length $l_{\phi}$ is larger than the film thickness $d = 50$\,nm, the MR has been described by the HLN theory in the limit $l_{\phi} \gg l{\text{so}}$, where $l{\text{so}}$ is the mean free path for spin-orbit scattering \citeS{SM_Hikami1980},

 where the prefactor $\alpha = -1/2$; the magnetic field $B$ is perpendicular to the film plane; the summation is over independent conduction channels, $f(x)\equiv \psi(1/2+x)-\ln(x)$, $\psi(x)$ is the digamma function, $l_{\phi,i}$ is the phase coherence length in the $i$'th conduction channel.
-In our case, as shown in Fig.~3d in the main text, MR for all epilayers can be fitted by the one-channel formula, $n_v = 1$ treating $l_{\phi}(T)$, as the only fitting parameter.
+In our case, as shown in Fig.~3d in the main text and in Fig.~\ref{s_fig:WAL_sHLN}, MR for all epilayers can be fitted by the one-channel formula, $n_v = 1$ treating $l_{\phi}(T)$, as the only fitting parameter [whose values are shown in Fig.~5(e) in the main text].
 This means that $l_{\phi,i}$ are longer than length scales characterizing scattering between subbands and valleys (including surface ones in the topological case) as well as between $n$ and $p$-type layers.
 Alternatively, and more probably, because of short length scales characterizing the $p$-type region, the corresponding WAL or WL MR is shifted to a high field region, so the low field features are solely due to electrons residing closer to the outer surface.
 It is important recalling that if only one layer shows MR, Eq.~(\ref{s_eq:HLN}) with $n_v = 1$ remains valid even in the multichannel case.

 The simplified HLN formula [Eq.~(\ref{s_eq:HLN})] is assumed to be valid in the case of the topological surface state for which the Berry phase is quantized.
 Resulted presented in Fig.~5 of the main text show that this is also in the case of bulk-dominated transport (Fermi level in the conduction band) and even in the topologically trivial materials.
 To check the validity of the simplified HLN expression, we have fitted experimental data employing the full HLN expression,